How to Match Gingerbread Trim

 Did You Know?

 While Victorian and Carpenter Gothic homes are most often associated with gingerbread trim, another style called Ontario Cottage was popular in the 1820s –1890s.
-Usually built in rural areas of Ontario, this style of home incorporated gingerbread wood trim on the gables and front façade.
+Builders usually constructed this style of home in rural areas of Ontario, incorporating gingerbread wood trim on the gables and front façade.

 The detailed decorative work on heritage homes was initially crafted by hand; however, now we have the technology to reproduce a range of trim options easily.